appbead/webkit-wiki/QtWebKit-Jobs.md

 ### Build engineer

-Someone with CMake experience, knowledge of Perl and/or Python is a plus.
+Someone with CMake and qmake experience, knowledge of Perl and/or Python is a plus.